StatStud/book-club/content/posts/mans-search-for-himself.md

 In this section, May dives straight into his answer: The chief problem of the people in the middle decade of the twentieth century is **emptiness**.

-This is not an issue of people not know what they *want*, rather it's an issue of people not knowing what they *feel*.
+This is not an issue of people not knowing what they *want*, rather it's an issue of people not knowing what they *feel*.

 According to May, the underlying problem behind people's inability to make decisions is that **they have no definite experience of their own desires or wants**.